braden-w/whispering/README.md

 1. Clone the repository: `git clone https://github.com/braden-w/whispering.git`
 2. Change into the project directory: `cd whispering`
 3. Install the necessary dependencies: `pnpm i`
-4. Run the development server: `pnpm tauri dev`
+4. Run the development server: `pnpm dev`
 5. The desktop app should open for local development.
 To develop the web app, open your browser and navigate to `http://localhost:5173`.

 ## Whispering Chrome Extension